-Changyou's online game business offers to game players (a) PC games, which are interactive online games that are accessed and played simultaneously by hundreds of thousands of game players through personal computers and require that local client-end game access software be installed on the computers used; (b) mobile games, which are played on mobile devices and require an Internet connection; and (c) Web games, which are online games that are played through a Web browser with no local game software installation requirements.
-Web games became a relatively insignificant part of Changyou's online games business following the sale of 7Road's operating company Shenzhen 7Road Technology Co., Ltd., or Shenzhen 7Road, in August 2015.
+Changyou's online game business offers to game players (a) PC games, which are interactive online games that are accessed and played simultaneously by hundreds of thousands of game players through personal computers and require that local client-end game access software be installed on the computers used; (b) mobile games, which are played on mobile devices and require an Internet connection.
+Prior to the sale of Shenzhen 7Road in August 2015, Changyou's online games also included Web games, which are online games that are played through a Web browser with no local game software installation requirements.
+Following the sale of Shenzhen 7Road, Web games became an insignificant part of Changyou's online game business.
 All of Changyou's games are operated under the item-based revenue model, meaning that game players can play the games for free, but can choose to pay for virtual items, which are non-physical items that game players can purchase and use within a game, such as gems, pets, fashion items, magic medicine, riding animals, hierograms, skill books and fireworks.
 Revenues derived from the operation of online games are classified as online game revenues in our consolidated statements of comprehensive income.